 Panasonic GH5s vs Sony A6000

-The Panasonic Lumix DC-GH5s and the Sony Alpha A6000 are two enthusiast cameras that were revealed to the public, respectively, in January 2018 and February 2014.
+The Panasonic Lumix DC-GH5s and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in January 2018 and February 2014.
 Both the GH5s and the A6000 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GH5s) and an APS-C (A6000) sensor.
 The Panasonic has a resolution of 9.9 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.